 There’s also always free stuff to do in San Diego.
 Families, in particular, can benefit from free days at many San Diego museums, plus the Botanical Building and Timken Museum in Balboa Park are both always free.
 Hanging out on our beautiful San Diego beaches won’t cost you a thing and if you’re visiting with kids, tide pooling is a great way to pass the time.
 San Diego Waterfront Park in downtown San Diego along the bay near Little Italy has a fun interactive splash fountain.
 Come summertime, the waterfront hosts outdoor movies and other family-friendly events.

 Curious to know my number one San Diego travel tip?
-I recommend to all of my friends and family visiting San Diego to get the Go San Diego® Card.
-This single-card, multi-attraction pass can save you a lot of money when you’re purchasing combined admission to San Diego’s top attractions, tours, and museums, and will let you skip the line at a lot of them.
+I recommend to all of my friends and family visiting San Diego to get the Go San Diego® pass.
+This multi-attraction pass can save you a lot of money when you’re purchasing combined admission to San Diego’s top attractions, tours, and museums, and will let you skip the line at a lot of them.
 You can also get freebies and discounts are various restaurants and shops around the city when you have the card.
-There are different types of Go San Diego Card, from all-inclusive passes and Flex passes to Build Your Own passes and package deals, all of which can be downloaded right to your phone so you don’t have to worry about carrying a paper ticket around.
+There are different types of Go San Diego, from All-Inclusive passes to Build Your Own passes, all of which can be downloaded right to your phone so you don’t have to worry about carrying a paper ticket around.

 Where and What to Eat in San Diego